 In 2011 he was Guest Editor of a special issue in the journal Letter in Organic Chemistry.

-In 2016 he was Guest Editor of a special issue in Molecules.
+In 2016 he was Guest Editor of two special issue in Molecules.

 In October 2014 he was nominated Fellow of the Royal Society of Chemistry.